iluvjava/Maths/AMATH 581/Shooting Method.md

 It might not look like the binary search, but it actually is, if we start at the center of the interval for beta.

-Notice that, 2 times the value of `beta_start` should include the desirable boundar value of the other side.
+Notice that, 2 times the value of `beta_start` should include the desirable boundary value of the other side.

 #### Observation